-Chief Eating Officer: Jamie
+Chief Eating Officer: Jamie B.

 When she’s not eating food, she’s writing about it.
 The former dining editor of China’s longest running English language magazine, Jamie spends her days finding the city’s best hidden gems and learning secret recipes in the kitchens of the best restaurants.
 From holes in the wall frying up the best shengjianbao to Michelin starred chefs serving foie gras feasts, she’s always hungry for more.

 Chief Food Officer: Kyle L.

 A freelance editor and writer by day and foodie at every other time, Kyle has eaten and cycled his way around the world.
 From Chile to Germany and then back to China because he just can’t resist bowls of steaming sesame noodles at any time of day.
 Kyle is also working on jogging every street in Shanghai.
 Since that may take a while, in the meantime he loves showing visitors how delicious Shanghai really can be.

 Guide: Tracy M.